 My journey into yoga happened after 20 years of competing in triathlons.
 I went into Yoga kicking and screaming until I realized it was exactly what I needed to balance my body from years of endurance training.
 I started practicing yoga for the physical benefits of strength and flexibility and after these changes started to happen I became interested in the mental and more spiritual benefits of the practice.
 I hold 200-hr certifications in Kripalu and Ashtanga Vinyasa Yoga with many years of training with senior teachers.
 Because of all the incredible benefits yoga can offer, I became a yoga instructor in Germany where I lived for 7 years before recently moving to Lakeway.
 I currently practice and teach Ashtanga, Power Vinyasa and Vinyasa style classes.
 I know that the practice of yoga is a practice that people of all ages and physical abilities can participate in to enhance their lives both physically and mentally.
 I tell my students that the practice of yoga on and off the mat is our greatest teacher.

 Morgan fell in love with yoga in high school after years of gymnastics.
 She sought out hot yoga for the physical challenge but was immediately captivated by the yogic philosophy and mental elements.
 Morgan adopted a dedicated practice and found her community at Balance Yoga.
 She now practices a wide variety of yoga including power vinyasa, hatha, bikram and yin yoga.
 As her practice deepened, her mentor, Joel, encouraged her to pursue her dream of teaching yoga.
-She received her 200-hour certification from CorePower Yoga in 2015 and is excited to share the b eauty of yoga with others and be part of their personal journey.
+She received her 200-hour certification from CorePower Yoga and her 500-hour certification under Leah Cullis at Wanderlust.
+Morgan is excited to share the beauty of yoga with others and be part of their personal journey.
 Off the mat, you can find Morgan doing handstands, playing with her kitty and planning future travel.